 The minister of public infrastructure guaranteed that infrastructure will be put in in these areas.

 “In fact, in some of the areas, we have had water in and maybe no electricity or roads and in some areas you may not have the electricity and no water or roads in.
 So, some essential element is missing,” said the minister.
+Plus, the water that is available is often hard water which isn’t as always desirable and there becomes a need for Skid Mounted water softeners.
 “So, we are encouraging the completion of those in 2017 so as to encourage persons, those who can on their own, to get credit from the financial institutions to go and start doing their constructions.
 There are many persons like that who are just waiting for the infrastructure.
 We are encouraging that.”

 There are 28 areas around the country, which the Ministry of Public Infrastructure has already done costing for.